What is PTSD?

 Take the first step – if you've been through something traumatic and you're struggling with PTSD symptoms, talk to someone you like and trust, like a teacher, relative, counsellor or friend.

-PTSD can be treated through cognitive behaviour therapy (CBT), which can help you find new ways to cope with your thoughts and feelings about what happened.
+PTSD can be treated through cognitive behavioural therapy (CBT), which can help you find new ways to cope with your thoughts and feelings about what happened.

 You may also be offered EMDR (eye movement desensitisation and reprocessing), a technique that uses rapid eye movements to reduce distress from bad memories.